Carlo Casalegno: Ambush of the Red Brigades

-In 1977, on 16 November at 13.55, while he was going back to his house in Re Umberto avenue, 54 for lunch, Carlo Casalegno was victim of an ambush by a fireteam of the Turin Red Brigades' composed of Raffaele Fiore, Patrizio Peci, Piero Panciarelli and Vincenzo Acella.
-It seems Red Brigades' militants had initially planned kneecapping him but, after a serie of postponements and a discussion between the members of the Turin column, it was decided to kill him mainly because of his latest articles, considered to be highly controversial towards the armed struggle.
+In 1977, on 16 November at 13.55, while he was going back to his house in Re Umberto avenue, 54 for lunch, Carlo Casalegno was ambushed by a fireteam of the Turin Red Brigades' composed of Raffaele Fiore, Patrizio Peci, Piero Panciarelli and Vincenzo Acella.
+It seems Red Brigades' militants had initially planned kneecapping him but, after a series of postponements and a discussion between the members of the Turin column, it was decided to kill him, mainly because of his latest articles, considered to be highly controversial towards the armed struggle.
 Red Brigades' militants had planned to shoot him in the lobby of the building; Raffaele Fiore was charged with the shooting, covered by Piero Panciarelli, meanwhile Peci stayed to watch over the area, equipped with a submachine gun, Acella was to drive the car ready for withdrawal.

-At the moment of Casalegno's arrival in the lobby, Panciarelli and Fiore got closer and Fiore called the journalist to make him turn so as not to shoot him on the back; Casalegno turned and was immediately hit by four bullets in his face from Fiore's Nagant M1895.
-Immediately the Red Brigades' militants escaped, believing they had killed him.
-Although he suffered incredibly serious injuries to the jaw and mouth, he didn't die right away.
+When Casalegno arrived in the lobby, Panciarelli and Fiore got closer, and Fiore called the journalist to make him turn so as not to shoot him on the back; Casalegno turned and was immediately hit by four bullets in his face from Fiore's Nagant M1895.
+The Red Brigades' militants fled, believing they had killed him.
+Although he suffered serious injuries to the jaw and mouth, he didn't die right away.
 He was rescued by his wife, and taken to Le Molinette hospital.
-In that difficult moment in Turin it was tried to organise manifestations of solidarity: the night after the ambush day (17 November), there was a popular manifestation of citizens against terrorism in Piazza San Carlo with the attendance of some thousands of people.
-Nevertheless, the ambush didn't seem to produce a great shock among the Fiat's craftsmen: only a few workers took part to the strike hold immediately after where, in addition, some craftsmen released to the journalists declarations about their indifference to Casalegno's fate.
+There were some community manifestations of solidarity: the night after the ambush, there was a popular manifestation of citizens against terrorism in Piazza San Carlo with the attendance of some thousands of people.